 Valley de Añisclo

 This uninhabited valley in the National Park of Ordesa Y Monte Perdido is beautiful.
-It is rougher and wilder than the Ordesa Valley and larger than the Valle de Tella and most visited.
+It is rougher and wilder than the Ordesa Valley and larger than the Valle de Tella and the most visited.
 Visitors come here to admire the most spectacular attraction, the Canon of Añisclo, a narrow, deep beautiful gorge carved out by a glacier from Monte Perdido.
 You can reach the gap by car, then continue on foot.

 The walk through the gorge Añisclo